Man at desk using notes to plan website content

 A website should look great and it does need to work smoothly, but the Internet is not a beauty pageant.
-Your website is a marketing workhorse not a brand decoration.
+Your website is a marketing workhorse, not a brand decoration.

 Your website is your content